samdjones/dptool/README.md

     $ dptool help sync
     ... lots of nice help info about the sync command...

-**Note:** Under the covers, dptool uses the REST Management Interface, so you must enable it first (default port used is 5554 used in examples below).
+**Note:** Under the covers, dptool uses the REST Management Interface, so you must enable it first (default port 5554 used in examples below).

 Examples: